barryclark/jekyll-now/_posts/2017-12-31-Bike-Accidents-in-DC.md

 ![_config.yml]({{ site.baseurl }}/images/drivers_state.png)

 DC drivers account for just under half of the accidents involving cyclists in the district.
-Maryland drivers also make up a sizeable portion of accidents involving bikes - doubling the number of accidents that Virginia drivers are involved with.
+Maryland drivers also make up a sizable portion of accidents involving bikes - doubling the number of accidents that Virginia drivers are involved with.

-Where do the highest amoung of accidents take place?
+Where do the most accidents take place?
 ----------------------------------------------------

 ![_config.yml]({{ site.baseurl }}/images/crash_map.png)

-The heatmap above shows the density of accidents involving bikes in Washington DC.
-Not surprisingly, the epicenter of the heatmap is in downtown DC, just north of the National Mall and south of Meridian Hill Park.
+The heat map above shows the density of accidents involving bikes in Washington DC.
+Not surprisingly, the epicenter of the heat map is in downtown DC, just north of the National Mall and south of Meridian Hill Park.
 There are also a few other noticeable bubbles in Columbia Heights on 14th Street and Georgetown.

 ![_config.yml]({{ site.baseurl }}/images/most_dangerous_streets.png)